AO-StreetArt/CrazyIvan/docs/pages/arch.rst

 track user device registrations (both over HTTP).

-Running Crazy Ivan requires an instance of `Neo4j <http://www.neo4j.com/>`__ to connect to in order to run.
-Neo4j serves as the backend database for Crazy Ivan.
+Running Crazy Ivan requires an instance of `Neo4j <http://www.neo4j.com/>`__ to connect to in order to perform most functions.
+Neo4j serves as the back-end database for Crazy Ivan.

 Crazy Ivan can also be deployed with `Consul <https://www.consul.io/>`__ as a Service Discovery and Distributed Configuration architecture.
 This